leehoanzu/color-classification/docs/train.md

 ## Train the Model

-### General function
+### General Training Function

-* we write a general function to train a model:
+* We define a general function to train the model and save the best-performing version:

 ```python
 def train_model(model, criterion, optimizer, scheduler, num_epochs=25):